WellthCare

 Choose your enrollment path

-Once you know whether you have active employer coverage (and how payer order works for you), the “how” becomes straightforward.
+Once you know whether you have active employer coverage and how payer order works, the “how” becomes straightforward.

 Path A: Turning 65 without active employer coverage

-This is the classic Medicare enrollment scenario.
-You’ll typically use your Initial Enrollment Period (IEP) (a 7-month window around your birthday month) and enroll in the parts you need from the start.
+This is the classic scenario.
+You’ll use your Initial Enrollment Period (IEP) (7-month window around your birthday month) and enroll in the parts you need from the start.

 • Many people enroll in Part A and Part B.

-Path B: Turning 65 while still actively working with employer coverage (and the employer plan is primary)
+Path B: Turning 65 while still working with employer coverage (plan is primary)

-This is where strategy matters.
-Many employees in this situation enroll in Part A and delay Part B, especially if the employer plan is solid and remains primary.
+Strategy matters here.
+Many employees enroll in Part A and delay Part B, especially if the employer plan is solid and remains primary.

-Path C: Retiring or losing active employer coverage after 65
+Path C: Retiring or losing coverage after 65

 This is where people get burned.
-The transition itself is normal; the problems happen when the paperwork and effective dates aren’t managed carefully.
+The transition itself is normal; problems happen when paperwork and effective dates aren’t managed carefully.

-In many cases, you’ll use a Special Enrollment Period (SEP) to enroll in Part B (and often Part D), based on your prior employer coverage.
+In most cases, you’ll use a Special Enrollment Period (SEP) to enroll in Part B (and often Part D), based on your prior employer coverage.

 Don’t skip the paperwork that proves you did it right

-Medicare enrollment-especially through an SEP-often depends on producing the right “proof” that you had qualifying coverage.
-In benefits administration terms, these are your audit artifacts.
-If you don’t have them when you need them, you can face delays or penalties even if you “should have been eligible.”
+Medicare enrollment—especially through an SEP—often depends on proving you had qualifying coverage.
+In benefits terms, these are your audit artifacts.
+Without them, you can face delays or penalties even if you “should have been eligible.”

 Manage the cutover date like a go-live

-The cleanest Medicare enrollments are the ones planned like a system cutover.
-You want dates to line up so you don’t fall into a gap-or pay for overlapping coverage you didn’t intend.
+The cleanest enrollments are planned like a system cutover.
+You want dates to line up so you don’t fall into a gap—or pay for overlapping coverage you didn’t intend.

-At a minimum, confirm how these dates will align:
+At a minimum, confirm how these dates align:

 • When active employer coverage ends (not just your last day worked)